The Main Reception (building 33) is closed until the end of July 2024 due to work. It is now possible to print visitors' cards:

-The organiser of the visit or conference must inform the Reception and Access Control service in advance that a coach will be coming and must provide the details of the driver(s) (surname, first name) and the coach itself (model, registration number).
+- conference organisers must notify the Reception and Access Control Service and provide the details of the driver(s) (surname, first name) and the coach itself (model, registration number);

 Special parking spaces for coaches are provided in the Globe car park, outside the Meyrin site.

-Coaches are permitted one single entry to the car park by default.
-For an event lasting two days or more, the coach driver must report to Reception in Building 33 in order to reactivate the allowance and be granted an additional entry.
-Coaches are not permitted to park on the CERN site.
+By default, coaches are permitted to enter and leave the car park only once.
+For an event lasting two days or more, the coach driver must report to Reception in Building 33 in order to be granted an additional entry.
+Coaches may not be parked on the CERN site.

 |If the visitor plans to come to CERN with his car, a visitor's parking ticket may be requested in advance by providing the service concerned with his car number plates.